rsecke/rsecke.github.io/_posts/2021-03-26-Setting-Up-Your-Own-Website-Using-Github-Pages.md

 - Basic Linux commands
 - Virtual machine

-I will not be covering all of these topics in depth, but I will try my best to explain these concepts in a way for you to get up to speed on these topics.
-I did not know anything about Git or Jekyll before creating my website, but it is really easy to learn.
+I will not be covering everything in depth, but I will try my best to get you up to speed.
+I didn't know anything about Git or Jekyll before creating my website, but it is really easy to learn.
 I actually just dived into making my website without knowing a single thing about Git or Jekyll, and created my website by the end of the day.
 You can do this.

 # What is Git?

-Git is a version control system that allows you to track the progress of a project.
+Git is a version control system that allows you to track the changes of a project over time.
+It acts as a "save" button.
+Every change made is tracked and managed in a central repository.
+When you commit a change, Git gives that snapshot an ID and it becomes an official checkpoint of your project.

 ## Downloading Git